jump-dev/JuMP.jl/docs/src/manual/models.md

 optimizer.
 The transformations are selected from a set of known recipes called _bridges_.

-A common example of a bridge is one that splits an interval constrait like `@constraint(model, 1 <= x + y <= 2)` into two constraints, `@constraint(model, x + y >= 1)` and `@constraint(model, x + y <= 2)`.
+A common example of a bridge is one that splits an interval constraint like `@constraint(model, 1 <= x + y <= 2)` into two constraints, `@constraint(model, x + y >= 1)` and `@constraint(model, x + y <= 2)`.